mohibrehman31/CosmicDaily/README.md

 ## Architecture

-CosmicDaily follows a client-server architecture:
+CosmicDaily follows a hybrid architecture:

-- The frontend is a Single Page Application (SPA) built with React
+- The frontend is built with React and supports Server-Side Rendering
+- Vite is used for both client-side and server-side builds
 - The backend is a RESTful API built with Node.js and Express
+- Express serves the SSR-enabled React app
 - Data is stored in a MongoDB database
 - Authentication is handled using JWT